Set up billing or credit alerts for your Microsoft Azure subscriptions

 Billing alerts for Enterprise Agreement (EA) customers

-EA customers can get alerts for each department under an enrollment by setting spending quotas.
+EA subscriptions are not supported by this service, instead EA customers can get alerts for each department under an enrollment by setting spending quotas.
 See Department Spending Quotas in the EA portal to get started.

 Learn more about Azure cost management